Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 # Email Contacts
 The Email Contacts feature is like an email address book for a request.
 It contains a list of contacts that can be used with email communications.
-This feature is designed to improve speed and consistency when sending emails from a request by ensuring that the relevant recipients are automatically included in communications.
+This feature is designed to improve speed and consistency when sending emails from a request by ensuring that the relevant contacts are automatically included in communications.

 ![Email Contacts](/_books/servicemanager-user-guide/images/request-email-contacts.png)